mattboyer/PYaffs/_drafts/hl5.md

 {% endhighlight %}

+something about socket() hey, there's a call to snprintf after that.
+I wonder what its format string might be

+See the ARM documentation for register roles and names

-I have an interest in data that may hardcoded into the binary.
+I have an interest in data that may be hardcoded into the binary.
 The `.rodata` section is a good place to start

 	Contents of section .rodata: